ihavethatonvinyl/blog/content/essays/it-took-us-years-to-figure-out.md

 I immediately texted Beth to find out if she had an opinion about “our song.”
 She replied five minutes later: *I've Been Waiting?* I told her that's what I was thinking.
 She said it always makes her think of me; I said it always makes me think of her.
 Thirty-two-and-a-half years after the fact, we had our song.
 (She then texted that the fridge was open—an alert from our intrusive, big brother-ish smart appliance.
 But let’s forget about that mundane scene from a marriage firmly in middle age and focus on the early magic.)

 The song in question, “I’ve Been Waiting,” appears on Matthew Sweet's power-pop masterpiece, *Girlfriend*.
-That abum, one of the most consequential records of my life, came out on October 22, 1991.
+That album, one of the most consequential records of my life, came out on October 22, 1991.
 My relationship with Beth, equally consequential, began a mere eight days later, on October 30.

 I wish I remembered how I spent what was in retrospect my last week and a day as a single person.
 But nothing comes to mind.
 All I'm left with is the vague, unsettling feeling that those days were nothing out of the ordinary for newly 26-year-old me.
 It was just a regular week.
 I went to work (where Beth also worked), went out after work (with Beth also in attendance; more on that later), hung out with my friends, did whatever else it was I did when not at work.
 It’s as if I had no idea what was going to hit me the following week.